 Date posted:

 MCI was asked by a new customer to service their long-serving weaving loom that had an issue with its bespoke sensors.
 The sensor is essential as it determined when the shuttle needs refilling before the material runs out.
-Unfortunately, these sensors were unique to these machines are not made any…
+Once we saw the application, MCI set to work designing a sensor…

 Date posted: